How to Make a Mind Map

 If you want to keep a larger mind map more manageable, you can use the small minus key on any topic that has subtopics to temporarily hide those subtopics.
 To show the hidden subtopics, just click on the plus icon to reveal them.

-Expand topics
+Expand or collapse mind map topics

 Changing the Style of Your Mind Map